 The way to enable the forthcoming wave of innovative 5G-based services is by combining software-defined networking (SDN) and network function virtualisation (NFV) to bring technology and business functions together in an integrated, event-driven environment.
 In a 5G world, we think that’s the future of BSS/OSS—and therefore the future of the telecom operator.

-Global Telecommunications Advisory Leader, Partner, PwC United Kingdom
+Global Telecommunications Industry Advisory Leader, PwC United Kingdom

 Managing Director, PwC United States